jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 individuals abusing their position (5%).
-This helps us remember that there are many more folks who are maladroit than malicious.FrequencyTop patterns2,599 incidents, 1,314 with confirmed data disclosureSocial Engineering,
+This helps us remember that there are many more folks who are maladroit than malicious.
-System Intrusion and
-Miscellaneous Errors
-represent 85% of
-breachesThreat actorsExternal (75%),
-Internal (25%)
-(breaches)Actor motives Financial (95%),
-Espionage (6%)
-(breaches)Data
-compromisedWhat is the
-same?Personal (40%),
-Credentials (38%),
-Other (33%),
-Internal (23%)
-(breaches)Personal data and
-Credentials are still
-the top types of data
-impacted in this
-industry.Summary
-Social Engineering is one of the top threats facing this industry, accounting for 40% of breaches, and 20% of breaches are the result of Pretexting.
-In addition, there has been an increase in errors, specifically Misdelivery.Figure 69\.
-Top patterns over time in Professional, Scientific and Technical Services industry breaches2024 DBIR Industries69Public Administration NS
+Figure 69\.
+Top patterns over time in Professional, Scientific and Technical Services industry breaches
-C
-AI2
+70
+Public
+Administration
+NAICS
+92
+Frequency
-9FrequencyTop patterns12,217 incidents,
+12,217 incidents,
 1,085 with confirmed
+data disclosure
+Top patterns
-data disclosureMiscellaneous Errors,
+Miscellaneous Errors,
 System Intrusion and
 Social Engineering
 represent 78% of
+breaches
+Threat actors
-breachesThreat actorsInternal (59%),
+Internal (59%),
 External (41%)
+(breaches)
+Actor motives
-(breaches)Actor motives Financial (71%),Data
+Financial (71%),
-compromisedWhat is the
-same?Espionage (29%)
+Espionage (29%)
+(breaches)
+Data
+compromised
-(breaches)Personal (72%),
+Personal (72%),
 Internal (37%),
 Other (31%),
 Credentials (17%)
+(breaches)
+What is the
+same?
-(breaches)System Intrusion
+System Intrusion
 and Social
 Engineering remain
 top attack patterns
-in this sector.Summary
+in this sector.
+Summary
 Miscellaneous Errors, particularly
 Misdelivery, have surged to the top spot in this industry, reflecting the